State-of-the-art residential living for people with Prader-Willi syndrome

 We partner with PWS families to help explore housing options for their loved ones.
 These collaborations include helping families navigate state and local systems to find residences and staff that best support individuals with PWS.

-PWHC currently has a group of families eager to place their loved ones with PWS at our flagship home.
-We welcome additional families to join us as we establish this first home and others like it down the line.
+PWHC currently has a waitlist of families eager to place their loved ones with PWS at our second home.
+We welcome additional families to join us as we establish additional homes.

 Stories